 The timing of this genetic “match” mattered.
 Around 8–9 million years ago, the Andes Mountains were rising fast.
 Colder, drier conditions spread, and many plants struggled.
 With tubers storing energy and water underground, early potatoes could survive harsh seasons and grow back when conditions improved.

 Tubers also let potatoes spread without seeds or pollination, because a single tuber can sprout new plants.
-This simple ability helped potatoes colonize new habitats quickly, from mild grasslands to high, cold meadows across Central and South America, and later drove a burst of new potato species.
+This simple ability helped potatoes colonize new habitats quickly, from mild grasslands to high, cold meadows across Central and South America.
+It later drove a burst of new potato species influenced by the ancient moment when tomato mated potato.

 Tomato and Etuberosum share a common ancestor from about 13–14 million years ago.
-Even after roughly 5 million years of separate evolution, they were still similar enough to interbreed in the wild.
-That one natural event appears to have launched the potato lineage between 8 and 9 million years ago.
+Even after millions of years of separation, they were still able to interbreed in the wild.
+That rare event launched the potato lineage 8–9 million years ago.